alipali737/pen-test-docs/setting-up/Virtualization.md

 With VirtualBox, hard disks are emulated in container files, called Virtual Disk Images (`VDI`).
 Aside from VDI format, VirtualBox can also handle hard disk files from VMware virtualization products (`.vmdk`), the `Virtual Hard Disk` format (`.vhd`), and others.
 We can also convert these external formats using the VBoxManager command-line tool that is part of VirtualBox.
 We can install VirtualBox from the command line or download the installation file from the [official website](https://www.virtualbox.org/wiki/Downloads) and install it manually.

-Also, we have the possibility and function to `encrypt` the VM, which we should always use
+Also, we have the possibility and function to `encrypt` the VM, which we should always use.

+### Networking multiple VM's together
+Using VirtualBox multiple VM's can be added to the same network without losing access to the internet.
+This can be done via the following steps to create a custom **NAT Network**:

+1. To go `Tools > Preferences > Network`
+1. Create a new Network and give it a name & IP
+1. In the network settings for each VM select `NAT Network` as the adapter
+1. Select the custom network name
+1. Test the connections between the boxes using Ping or NMap